-- After approximately 10 seconds, the switch should transfer loads back to the utility power source. - Approximately one minute after re-transfer, the engine should shut down.
+- After approximately 15 seconds, the switch should transfer loads back to the utility power source. - · Approximately one minute after re-transfer, the engine should shut down.

-7.8 - Installation Summary
+7.8 INSTALLATION SUMMARY

 - 1. Ensure that the installation has been properly performed as outlined by the manufacturer and that it meets all applicable laws and codes. - 2.
-Test and confirm proper operation of the system as outlined in the appropriate installation and owner's manuals. - Educate the end-user on the proper operation, maintenance and service call procedures.
+Test and confirm proper operation of the system as outlined in the appropriate installation and owner's manuals. - 3.
+Educate the end-user on the proper operation, maintenance and service call procedures.

-IMPORTANT!
-If the end user ever finds it necessary to turn the generator off during prolonged utility outages to perform maintenance or conserve fuel, educate them on these simple, but important steps:
+Important!
+If the end user ever finds it necessary to turn the generator off during prolonged utility outages to conserve on fuel, educate them on these simple, but important steps: